Parker Gispert

 Parker Gispert (born May 24, 1982) is the lead singer of The Whigs.
-He is a native of Atlanta, Georgia, a 2001 graduate of The Westminster Schools, and a 2006 graduate of the University of Georgia with a degree in philosophy.
-Parker's first solo album Sunlight Tonight was released in November 2018.
+He is a native of Atlanta, Georgia, United States, a 2001 graduate of The Westminster Schools, and a 2006 graduate of the University of Georgia with a degree in philosophy.
+Parker's first solo album Sunlight Tonight was released in November 2018 and his most recent album "Golden Years" in 2022.

 The Whigs

 (2001-present)

 The Whigs were formed in 2002 by Parker Gispert, Julian Dorio, and Hank Sullivant in Athens, Georgia.
 The band toured the world consistently from 2005-2015 as headliners and as openers for the likes of Kings of Leon, Black Keys, Black Rebel Motorcycle Club, and Jason Isbell.
 The band also appeared on The Tonight Show with Jay Leno twice, the Late Show with David Letterman four times, Late Night with Conan O'Brien, Late Night with Jimmy Fallon, and Jimmy Kimmel Live! twice.
 They have released five studio albums, one live album, and are Signed to Dave Matthews label ATO Records and New West Records.